askalione/Structr/wiki/Abstractions/Helpers/BindHelper.md

 });
 ```

-This returns the list of `Permission`s objects equivalent to:
+This returns the list of `Permission`-objects equivalent to:

 ```csharp
 {